-Aim 2: to evaluate if households possessing significant predictors of fuel poverty were equitably referred to a local fuel poverty service
+Aim 2: to evaluate if households possessing significant predictors of fuel poverty were equitably referred to a local fuel poverty service receiving benefits compared to the Bradford average.

 Tables 5 and 6 present comparisons, including significance testing, of demographics and household characteristics of the WHHP households compared to all Bradford households.
 An overview of the tables is provided below.